inspiredlabs/inspiredlabs/site/content/post/instantwebapp.md

 ## Philosophy

-### Designed to reduce investment risk
+### Reduce investment risk

-Intended for entrepreneurs who want to control costs with risk-free content delivery to their customer's devices.
+Intended for entrepreneurs to control their costs, and guarantee content delivery to their customer's devices.

-#### Good design is responsible
+#### Responsible design

-Meeting business goals, controlling costs and avoiding gotchas does not mean undesirable, generic design work.
-Delighting the user is straightforward with design constraints that apply to many organisations.
-Serving as a foundation, templates can advance the development of marketing campaigns, content and aesthetics.
+Meeting business goals, controlling costs and avoiding gotchas does not mean generic, undesirable websites.
+Delighting the user is easier when the same constraints apply across organisations.
+Design templates lay the groundwork.

+Advancing marketing campaigns, content and aesthetics on top of a sound foundation is better than spending on reinvention.

 ### Characteristics